Starting Moms on Call: what you need to know

 While I have a lot of blog posts outlining how to do Moms on Call, I still highly recommend the book, especially for new parents!

 You can buy it here: Moms on Call: Basic Baby Care 0-6 Months

 The biggest thing we changed during Beckham’s third week is that we started Moms on Call.

 Moms on Call is essentially a book about how to care for a newborn.

 It has sections on eating, sleeping, development, supplies you need, how to give baby a bath, etc. You name it, the book talks about it!

 To be honest, I just skimmed most of it because it’s my fourth baby and I pretty much have things down, haha!

-What I was most interested in reading about was the Moms on Call sleep schedule, and it did not disappoint.
+What I was most interested in reading about were the Moms on Call sleep schedules and sleep training method, and it did not disappoint.

 We have been following Babywise with Beckham (and followed it with our other 3 when they were babies as well) with great success.

 The sleep portion of Moms on Call is very similar to Babywise… in fact, I’d say it’s just like Babywise, but amplified.